SpokEasy

 On the Equator

-On the Equator This blog/page may contain affiliate links.
-“We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”
-Want to stand on the equator?
+On the Equator Want to stand on the equator?
 Maybe a bicycle ride in Kenya would suit you.
 But before I began such a trip, I’d like to know this: if I stood on that imaginary dividing line; and looked up at the night sky; would I be able to see both the Little Dipper and the Southern Cross?
 In theory, at least.
 I asked my brother-in-law, who is an astronomy buff.
 He says, yes!
 Where in Kenya would I like to ride?
 Coastal Kenya has a tropical climate.
 For me, the very word “tropical” elicits inward groans.
 It sounds too much like Summer at home: hot; humid; and oppressive.
 As you move inland from Kenya’s coast, the climate becomes more arid.
 I think I’d want an extra-large Camel-Bak if I were to ride there!
 And there are many routes to ride in Kenya.
 The Limuru route sounds attractive to me in at least one way: few cars!
 Not so attractive: in some months it can be foggy.
-If you wear glasses, take along some anti-fog spray.
+If you wear glasses, take along some anti-fog lens wipes.
 Visit during the drier months if fog would be too much of a problem.
 The Diani route lets you visit Kenya’s southern coast.
 Enjoy riding the village roads and meeting the people there.
 For Muringato to Nyeri Hill, you’ll probably want a mountain bike.
 Not all the road is paved; and this short trail includes a steep climb!
 If mention of Kenya evokes thoughts of Christopher Froome (aka Froomey), you’re not alone.
 I wonder whether he ever took a ride on the equator.
-ABOUT ME I began this website primarily as a way to present the story of how I accomplished a century ride on an adult tricycle.
-Other riders of adult trikes might want to know whether it’s possible.
-It sure is!
-You can read all about it in My Story.
-I live in New Orleans; and retired in January 2023.
-More time for cycling!
-Website designed by Cecile Levert © This website is the property of its author.
+This blog/page may contain affiliate links.
+“We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”
+ABOUT ME © This website is the property of its author.
 DISCLAIMER I am not a cycling coach; nor a health professional.
 This site is based on my own experiences, opinions, etc. If you need help, please consult the appropriate professional.
-FRESH FROM MY JOURNAL Getting Wild December 14, 2023 Sooner or Later December 13, 2023 Quantum Leap December 12, 2023 Afternoon Ride?
-December 11, 2023 Load More TRANSLATOR
+FRESH FROM MY JOURNAL ✍🏻 Facebook Twitter Youtube INTERPRETER

 On the Equator Read More »